 This shortens the muscles around the hip and knee, which increases the load on these joints.
 This causes inflammation and can lead to painful conditions, including shin splints and Achilles tendonitis.

-I knew I needed to start healing, and I knew that I needed to strengthen the weak muscles because of the injury.
+I knew I needed to start healing and strengthen the weak muscles caused by the injury.

-I tried to ride every day after my knee healed.
-After a few weeks, I realized that I still had pain in my knee when I rode.
+After my knee healed, I tried riding every day.
+After a few weeks, I realized I still had knee pain when I rode.

 I realized that I had to do something to strengthen my muscles around the joint, and I found that I could change my riding style.
 I realized that I didn’t need to be hunched over my handlebars and that I could ride with a straight back.